fattorib/picograd/README.md

 You can do a fair amount with just the operations I have implemented.
 There are a few different directions this project can take:

 ### 1. Adding more operations
 If you wanted to train any sort of [vision model](https://arxiv.org/abs/1409.1556), you would need to implement a 2d convolutional operation, as well as average and max pooling operations.
-If you wanted to train a [Transformer](https://arxiv.org/abs/1706.03762), you would need to implement a LayerNorm and a Concat operation.
+If you wanted to train a [Transformer](https://arxiv.org/abs/1706.03762), you would need to implement a LayerNorm and a Concat operation (Ok, well you *could* just construct LayerNorm and BatchNorm as compositions of the basic operations we have but this would be like computing the backward pass of a sigmoid as a composition of all the basic functions instead of as `dout*sigmdoid(z)(1-sigmoid(z))`.

 Aside from this, adding more loss functions could be helpful.
 Currently only Negative Log Likelihood loss and Mean-Squared Error loss are implemented.